Quick Comparison

 Clear Vinyl: The Greenhouse Approach

-Vinyl creates a hard shell that, when installed correctly, acts like a window.
+Vinyl creates a distinct barrier that, when installed correctly, functions similarly to a window.

-Vinyl is non-porous and completely halts air exchange.
-The big advantage is solar gain.
-A south-facing vinyl-enclosed patio can rise 10-15°F in winter just from solar radiation (the greenhouse effect).
+Because vinyl is non-porous, it halts air exchange.
+A significant advantage is solar gain; a south-facing vinyl-enclosed patio can see a temperature rise of 10-15°F in winter purely from solar radiation (the greenhouse effect).

 Thermal Curtains: The Blanket Approach

-Thermal curtains work like a winter coat.
-Heavy, multi-layered fabric creates a dead air pocket between the weaves.
+Thermal curtains function similarly to a winter coat.
+The heavy, multi-layered fabric creates an insulating air pocket within the weave.

-They insulate better than vinyl and breathe, meaning the cold radiance from outside is softened without trapping moisture.
+They insulate efficiently and offer breathability, softening the cold radiance from outside without trapping excess moisture.

-Bear in mind that sound absorption is another benefit to using fabric.
-In fact, many homeowners use a hybrid approach: heavy thermal curtains on the sides facing the neighbors for privacy and code compliance, and clear vinyl on the open side for the view.
+Sound absorption is another benefit of fabric.
+Many homeowners successfully employ a hybrid approach: heavy thermal curtains on the sides facing neighbors for privacy and acoustics, with clear vinyl on the open side to preserve the view.

-Here are the steps to effectively sealing your curtains.
+Here are the steps to effectively seal your space for maximum warmth.

 1. Treat Curtains Like Walls